Posted by The Bowdoin Group on January 6th, 2020

 The process for executive hires generally takes 90 days from start to offer, although the timeline can be affected by a number of factors, like the organization’s capacity to make decisions quickly and competitiveness of the market, for example.

 Meeting that 90-day timeline requires starting with an intimate understanding of the company’s needs and how the role contributes to its mission.
-Kicking off with a deep dive into competencies (the skills, abilities, and expertise you require) typically means that you’re going to meander and you likely won’t hit that timeframe.
+Kicking off without a deep dive into competencies (the skills, abilities, and expertise you require) typically means that you’re going to meander and you likely won’t hit that timeframe.
 It may seem that the tactical path is the right one, but when hiring an executive, start with how this role is going to drive the business forward and work downward.

 While you can estimate that the entire process will take 90 days, 95% of the time, a great search firm will have identified the candidate you will eventually hire in the first 30 days.
 You’ll still have to go through the interview process, but much of the research is complete within that first month.